ESSER III Plan

 - Instructional Software - district staff will utilize a variety of technology tools to create personalized learning plans for students.
 The tools will also serve as screeners to help identify areas of need and assist in progress monitoring.
 The platforms will provide students access to academic, social, emotional and mental health support.

-Input on this plan by stakeholders was provided in a variety of ways.
+Input on the plan by stakeholders was provided in a variety of ways.
 Initial data gathering began earlier in the 2020-21 school year as district and campus leaders were assessing progress and needs of in-person and virtual students.
 Information was gathered through meetings with parent and student groups, teacher groups as well as campus and district leadership.
 The meetings allowed for discussion around areas of need for students and staff.
-Planning was also discussed publicly through regularly scheduled school board meetings during the months of May, June and July.
+Planning was also discussed publicly through regularly scheduled school board meetings during the months of May 2021, June 2021 and July 2021.
 Information regarding federal grant funding and programming is also available on the district website with contact information for input and questions.

-This plan will be reviewed every 6 months and will be updated as appropriate.
+This plan will be reviewed at minimum every 6 months and will be updated as appropriate.